Grignard reagent: Reactions as a base

-Grignard reagents serve as a base for protic substrates (this scheme does not show workup conditions, which typically includes water).
 Grignard reagents are basic and react with alcohols, phenols, etc. to give alkoxides (ROMgBr).
-The phenoxide derivative is susceptible to formylation by paraformaldehyde to give salicylaldehyde.
+1,3-Diketones and related substrates are also acidic enough that the Grignard reagent RMgX functions merely as a base, liberating the alkane RH to give a magnesium enolate.

 Alkylation of metals and metalloids

-Like organolithium compounds, Grignard reagents are useful for forming carbon–heteroatom bonds.
+Like organolithium compounds, Grignard reagents usefully form carbon–heteroatom bonds with many metal-based electrophiles.

-Grignard reagents react with many metal-based electrophiles.
 For example, they undergo transmetallation with cadmium chloride (CdCl2) to give dialkylcadmium: